 Socks for Cold Feet With Poor Circulation

-There are some great socks out there that can help including copper compression socks.
+There are some great wool socks out there that can help in a cold climate and there are also copper compression socks.
 These have been designed to help with blood circulation.
 The copper fibers in the socks compress your feet and legs to improve blood flow which is perfect if you have cold feet and poor circulation.

 The fabric in the socks has been designed to be breathable meaning that you won’t get any unpleasant odors when you are wearing them.
 You also get eight socks in this pack which is perfect for just over a week’s wear.